iotaledger/integration-services/api/USAGE.md

 };
 ```

-To verify an identity ownership and to authenticate the user against a corresponding endpoint, first of all a nonce must be created by the api endpoint.
+To verify an identity ownership and to authenticate the user against a corresponding endpoint, first of all a nonce must be created by the API endpoint.
 This is triggered by calling the selected endpoint with the userId that requires authentication via __GET__.
 An example is:

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/prove-ownership/did:iota:7Vk97eWqUfyhq92Cp3VsUPe42efdueNyPZMTXKUnsAJL